Welcome, KZNaz Families!

 This Weeks Focus

-Big Idea: God can help you make the wise choice.
+Big Idea: God can help you stand up for others.

 **Engagement Ideas**